 MASTOPEXY (BREAST LIFT)

-Mastopexy, or breast lift, as it is commonly known is a Cosmetic Surgery procedure designed to lift and re-contour sagging breasts, or breasts that have lost volume following child bearing or weight loss.
-Mastopexy can be performed alone or in conjunction with the insertion breast Implants to help fill out volume in the ptotic (or droopy) breast.
+Mastopexy, or breast lift as it is commonly known, is a Cosmetic Surgery procedure designed to lift and re-contour sagging breasts or breasts that have lost volume following child bearing or weight loss.
+Mastopexy can be performed alone or in conjunction with the insertion of breast implants to help fill out volume in the ptotic (or droopy) breast.

-WHO IS THE BEST CANDIDATE FOR A RHINOPLASTY ?
+WHO IS THE BEST CANDIDATE FOR A Mastopexy ?

 WHAT TO EXPECT

-Breast lift, or Mastopexy, when performed by a qualified Plastic Surgeon, is a relatively simple Surgical technique providing you with better breast shape and fall, which can enhance your appearance and improve your self esteem and confidence.
+When performed by a qualified Plastic Surgeon, a Mastopexy is a relatively simple surgical technique providing you with better breast shape and fall, which can enhance your appearance and improve your self esteem and confidence.
 Your options and preferences can be discussed in full at your Consultation with your Surgeon.

 Mastopexy is usually performed under a General Anaesthetic as a day patient in Hospital.
 During surgery an incision is made along the natural contour across the breast and around the nipple areolar area.
 If the nipple needs relocating, an incision is made as a keyhole around this area.
 The excess skin is then removed from under the breast, the nipple is relocated and the flaps of skin to the sides of this area are brought down, around and together to reshape the breast.
 The wounds are sutured and a dressing and bandage applied.

 All surgery carries some risk and uncertainty.
 It is impossible to predict every outcome because everyone is different.
 Mastopexy is normally a safe procedure providing the clients have been carefully selected, the Surgeon is adequately trained in the procedure as well as having training in general surgery.
-Complications in the short term include; infection, this can be treated with dressings and antibiotics and haematoma, or a collection of fluid which may need to be drained.
+Complications in the short term include infection, which can be treated with dressings and antibiotics; and haematoma, a collection of fluid which may need to be drained.
 Some deficit in sensation of the breast and nipple will persist for up to six months or longer.